julia-schmidtt/datascientest_mlops_project_weather/README.md

 | Grafana | 3000 | http://localhost:3000 | `admin` / `admin` |
 | Streamlit | 8501 | http://localhost:8501 | - |

-> **Port Forwarding:** When working on a VM with VSCode, you may need to forward ports to your local machine.
+> **Port Forwarding:** When working on a VM with VSCode or a ssh connection, you may need to forward ports to your local machine.

 **Airflow Configuration:**